hsuan5483/hsuan5483/README.md

 - 🎓 I am a dual master's graduate in Data Science and Financial Engineering. <!-- - 📊 I work as AI Data Scientist at a hedge fund.-->
 - 🔭 I’m currently working on a JAVA-based pricing engines for fixed income products: [RatesQuantProject](https://github.com/hsuan5483/RatesQuantProject)
-- 💰 My goal is to use AI and math to find the sercrets of financial markets.
+- 💰 My goal is to use AI, statistics, and math to find the sercrets of financial markets.
 - 🥂 In my free time, I love music, movies, and cafe hopping.

 </p>